openrport/openrport-ui/README.md

 ### Configuration

 Start to fill out your env file.
-The most import variable is `NUXT_API_URL` That should be the url of your Openrport instance.
+The most import variable is `NUXT_API_URL` That should be the url of your OpenRPort instance.

 ```
 cp .env.example .env